 Surface dressing is a cost-effective maintenance technique to stop roads in relatively good condition from getting any worse.
 Surface dressing seals the road to prevent water getting in and cracks and potholes forming.
+It also helps to make roads safer, by improving skid resistance when braking hard.

 First the road is patched, if necessary.
 Then a layer of bitumen, or similar, is added to act as the 'glue' before the road is topped with chippings.
 Driving over the road then helps to bed the chippings in.
 Loose chippings are swept away over the next few weeks.
 They're not swept up immediately because the action of traffic over a newly surface dressed road helps to bed any surplus chippings in to the surface, ensuring they're spread out to the edges and providing even coverage across the whole width of the road.

 Surface dressing extends the life of a road and prolongs the need for expensive resurfacing works.
-Roads that are surface dressed can last for 10 to 15 years.
+Roads that are surface dressed can last from 10 to 15 years.
 Depending on how well-used the road is and the kind of traffic that uses it they can be surface-dressed for up to 3 times before they need to be replaced.
 It costs around £3 per square metre to surface dress a road.

 Firstly, the condition of the road is assessed through a combination of visual inspection and other scientific techniques to evaluate the condition of the surface and the structure of the road.
 If the road is in a relatively good condition it will be surface dressed to keep it in a condition that is acceptable for the majority of road users.